Bradley Manning Heads for Trial; No One Charged for Murdered Civilians

 The Terrible Beauty of Wikileaks

-Following are excerpts from my long essay on Wikileaks and the Palestine Papers which appears in The Arabs Are Alive, the first issue of Critical Muslim, edited by Ziauddin Sardar and PULSE’s own Robin Yassin-Kassab.
+The following appears in The Arabs Are Alive, edited by Ziauddin Sardar and Robin Yassin-Kassab.

 Sarmada